sampsyo/uwadvising/expectations.md

 ##What your advisor can expect from you
 By understanding your advisor's expectations and by meeting or exceeding those expectations, you are helping to assure your success in graduate school.
 So, what can your advisor expect from you?

-####Communication:
-As we've continually stressed, communication is the key to success.
-Your advisor expects you to:
-* Speak up if problems arise
-* Listen to what he/she says
-* Respect his/her ideas
-* Accept constructive criticism
-* Provide honest progress reporting
-* Respond promptly to communication

-*Meetings:* Just as you can expect your advisor to meet with you face-to-face, you'll find that faculty also have expectations regarding meetings.
-* Prepare appropriately, otherwise reschedule
-* Show up on time
-* Attend all group meetings and relevant 590's
-* Meet on advisor's request, with reasonable notice

 ####Performance:
 Each advisor has different expectations about the performance of his or her students.
 Keep in mind the following expectations your advisor has for you so things run smoothly:
 * Show initiative